Home

 During the summer months of 1814 our late Ill.
 Brother Frederick Dalcho, M.D. officiated at the church as Rector for the summer months until a new Rector could be found to fill the vacant spot left by the untimely death of Rev. J. D. Simons.

-(As you leave St. Phillip’s church head towards the intersection of Broad and Church Street)
+(As you leave St. Phillip’s church head towards go to the front of the Dock Street Theatre.)

 Site of Brother Charles Shepheard's Tavern, also known at various times as Swallow's Tavern, The City Tavern and The Corner Tavern.
 At this location occurred many historically important events.
 One was the organization of one of the first Masonic lodges and of The Supreme Council for the Scottish Rite Masons for the entire United States.